February 5, 2022

 As a wedding photographer, I have a unique perspective on wedding venues in Charleston because I visit so many of them on a regular basis.
 I have seen them in different seasons, different weather conditions, and so forth.

-In this post, I am dishing the pros and cons of each one, and a pointer that I think will come in handy for you as a Bride.
+In this post, I am sharing the pros and cons of each one, and a pointer from a photographer’s perspective that I think will come in handy for you as you plan your wedding.

 Narrowing to some of my favorite Charleston wedding venues was no easy feat, so only the venues that can accommodate a ceremony and a reception are on this list.